causify-ai/tutorials/class_project_instructions/Projects/TPOT_Project_Description.md

-### Description
+**Description**

 TPOT (Tree-based Pipeline Optimization Tool) is an automated machine learning library in Python that optimizes machine learning pipelines using genetic programming.
-It helps users discover the best models and preprocessing steps for their datasets without extensive manual tuning.

-**Features:**
+It facilitates the selection of the best preprocessing techniques, algorithms, and hyperparameters for a given dataset.
+TPOT aims to simplify the model selection process while providing high-quality results.

+Technologies Used
+TPOT

-- Automates the process of selecting the best machine learning model and hyperparameters.
+- Automates the process of pipeline optimization using genetic algorithms.
-- Utilizes genetic programming to evolve pipelines over generations.
-- Supports various classifiers and regressors, along with preprocessing techniques.
+- Supports various machine learning models and preprocessing techniques.
-- Provides visualizations for understanding the pipeline structure.
+- Allows users to export optimized pipelines as Python code for further customization.

 ---

-### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)
+### Project 1: Predicting Housing Prices

-**Project Objective:**
+**Difficulty**: 1 (Easy)

-The goal is to develop a predictive model that estimates housing prices based on various features, optimizing for the lowest mean absolute error.
+**Project Objective**: Build a model to predict housing prices based on various features such as location, size, and amenities.
+The goal is to minimize prediction error.

-**Dataset Suggestions:**
-Look for housing datasets on Kaggle, which typically include features such as square footage, number of bedrooms, location, and year built.

-**Tasks:**
+**Dataset Suggestions**: Search for housing price datasets on Kaggle or open government data portals related to real estate.

+**Tasks**:
-- **Data Ingestion:**
+- Data Ingestion:
-  - Load the housing dataset into a Pandas DataFrame and perform initial data exploration.
+  - Load the dataset and explore its structure using Pandas.

-- **Data Cleaning:**
+- Preprocessing:
-  - Handle missing values and outliers in the dataset.
+  - Handle missing values and perform feature scaling.

-- **TPOT Setup:**
-  - Initialize TPOT and set it up for regression tasks.

-- **Model Training:**
+- Model Optimization with TPOT:
-  - Train the TPOT model on the dataset to identify the best pipeline for predicting housing prices.
+  - Use TPOT to automatically optimize the pipeline for predicting housing prices.

-- **Evaluation:**
+- Evaluation:
-  - Evaluate model performance using cross-validation and report the mean absolute error.
+  - Assess model performance using metrics such as Mean Absolute Error (MAE) and R-squared.

-- **Visualization:**
+- Visualization:
-  - Visualize the predicted vs. actual prices using Matplotlib.
+  - Create visualizations to show predicted vs. actual prices using Matplotlib or Seaborn.

-**Bonus Ideas (Optional):**
+**Bonus Ideas (Optional)**:
-- Extend the project by adding additional features (e.g., neighborhood crime rate) and comparing the performance of your TPOT model against a manually tuned model.
+- Compare the performance of TPOT-optimized models against a baseline model (e.g., linear regression).
+- Experiment with feature engineering by creating new features based on existing ones.

 ---

-### Project 2: Customer Segmentation (Difficulty: 2 - Medium)
+### Project 2: Customer Segmentation for Marketing

-**Project Objective:**
+**Difficulty**: 2 (Medium)

-The objective is to group customers based on purchasing behavior using clustering techniques, optimizing for distinct segments that can inform marketing strategies.
+**Project Objective**: Implement a clustering model to segment customers based on purchasing behavior.
+The aim is to identify distinct customer groups for targeted marketing strategies.

-**Dataset Suggestions:**
-Utilize datasets from Kaggle that include customer transaction history, demographic information, and purchase frequency.

-**Tasks:**
-- **Data Ingestion:**
+**Dataset Suggestions**: Look for customer transaction datasets on Kaggle or public retail datasets available via government portals.

+**Tasks**:
+- Data Collection and Exploration:
-  - Load the customer dataset into a Pandas DataFrame and perform exploratory data analysis (EDA) to understand the features.
+  - Import the dataset and conduct exploratory data analysis (EDA) to understand customer behaviors.

-- **Preprocessing:**
-  - Normalize and encode categorical variables to prepare for clustering.

-- **TPOT Setup:**
-  - Configure TPOT to automate the clustering pipeline, focusing on algorithms suitable for segmentation.

-- **Model Training:**
+- Feature Engineering:
+  - Create relevant features (e.g., frequency of purchases, average spending).

+- Model Optimization with TPOT:
-  - Use TPOT to discover the best clustering model and parameters for customer segmentation.
+  - Use TPOT to find the best clustering algorithm and preprocessing steps for customer segmentation.

-- **Evaluation:**
+- Evaluation:
-  - Evaluate the effectiveness of the clusters using silhouette scores and interpret the results.
+  - Evaluate the clustering results using silhouette scores and visualize clusters with PCA or t-SNE.

-- **Visualization:**
+- Reporting:
-  - Visualize the clusters using scatter plots and highlight the characteristics of each segment.
+  - Summarize customer segments and suggest marketing strategies based on findings.

-**Bonus Ideas (Optional):**
+**Bonus Ideas (Optional)**:
+- Test different clustering techniques manually (e.g., K-Means, DBSCAN) and compare results with TPOT.
-- Integrate additional demographic data to enhance segmentation and compare results with traditional clustering methods like K-Means.
+- Incorporate demographic data to enhance segmentation.

 ---

-### Project 3: Predicting Heart Disease (Difficulty: 3 - Hard)
+### Project 3: Sentiment Analysis on Product Reviews

-**Project Objective:**
-The goal is to build a model that predicts the presence of heart disease in patients based on various health metrics, optimizing for high accuracy and recall.

-**Dataset Suggestions:**
-Search for publicly available heart disease datasets on sources like Kaggle, which often include features such as age, cholesterol levels, blood pressure, and other health indicators.

-**Tasks:**
-- **Data Ingestion:**
-  - Load the heart disease dataset into a Pandas DataFrame and conduct a thorough exploratory data analysis.

-- **Feature Engineering:**
-  - Create new features based on existing ones (e.g., BMI from weight and height) and assess feature importance.
+**Difficulty**: 3 (Hard)

+**Project Objective**: Develop a sentiment analysis model to classify product reviews as positive, negative, or neutral.
+The goal is to optimize the pipeline to achieve high accuracy in sentiment classification.

+**Dataset Suggestions**: Utilize product review datasets available on Kaggle or HuggingFace Datasets, focusing on reviews from e-commerce platforms.

+**Tasks**:
-- **TPOT Setup:**
+- Data Acquisition:
-  - Initialize TPOT for classification tasks and configure it to optimize for recall to minimize false negatives.
+  - Download and preprocess the dataset, ensuring text is clean and formatted properly.

-- **Model Training:**
+- Text Vectorization:
+  - Implement techniques such as TF-IDF or word embeddings for feature extraction.

+- Model Optimization with TPOT:
-  - Train the TPOT pipeline on the dataset to identify the best model for predicting heart disease.
+  - Leverage TPOT to find the best text classification pipeline, including model selection and hyperparameter tuning.

-- **Evaluation:**
+- Evaluation:
-  - Evaluate the model using confusion matrix and classification report, focusing on precision, recall, and F1-score.
+  - Assess model performance using accuracy, precision, recall, and F1 score, and generate a confusion matrix.

-- **Visualization:**
+- Interpretation:
-  - Visualize the model's predictions against actual outcomes, using ROC curves to assess performance.
+  - Use techniques like SHAP or LIME to interpret model predictions and understand feature importance.

-**Bonus Ideas (Optional):**
+**Bonus Ideas (Optional)**:
-- Experiment with ensemble methods or stacking different models discovered by TPOT to improve performance further and compare the results.
+- Compare the TPOT-optimized model with a manually tuned deep learning model (e.g., LSTM).
+- Extend the analysis to include topic modeling on the reviews to identify common themes.